 - Obtain an IRS Tax Return Transcript as follows:

-- Make sure you print the "IRS Tax Return Transcript" and NOT the "IRS Tax Account Transcript."
+- Get Transcript ONLINE - Go to www.irs.gov, under the Tools heading, click "Get a tax transcript."
+Click "Get Transcript ONLINE."
+Make sure to request the "IRS Tax Return Transcript" and NOT the "IRS Tax Account Transcript."

 Important Deadline Reminders: For West Virginia residents March 1st is the deadline for FAFSA completion for High School seniors receiving the Promise Scholarship.
 April 15 is the priority deadline for filing your FAFSA Application for colleges and universities in West Virginia to be considered for the State Grant.
 Go to www.cfwv.com for more information on West Virginia financial aid programs.